nawicool/Sockets/README.md

 9. server_Post_reply.c --> server read the get command and send the form and read the data inside the form.
 10. Server_read_the_file.c --> server read the file name and give the output.
 11. Server_read_and_SendFile_by_char.c --> server reads the file and send it chrachter by charachter using fgetc()
+12.

+Use "telnet IP_ADD PORTNO" command if u  have command line system to test the server.